So I’m guessing you’re on the hunt for an affordable digital piano and you came across the Lagrima brand.

 You should not feel a vast difference when you play a piano that is not yours.
 If you’re just starting out on your piano journey and haven’t played piano much, you won’t notice this.
 It is important to adjust the touch sensitivity to a level that feels right for you.

 An issue that often came up in customer reviews was “complicated assembly and instructions” (or lack thereof!)
 The Lagrima manual was not very helpful.
 However, since the company has upgraded their models, they listened to these issues and the pianos now include an easy-to-follow set of assembly instructions.

 It comes flat-packed and is quite easy to assemble.
 Watch the ‘unboxing video below’ – where you’ll also hear the rich piano tones of a Lagrima piano.

 If you want the model in this video (Isn’t the white Lagrima beautiful?) – it’s the LAG-900 (ie the white version of the 800)- click the image below.

-Overall, Lagrima digital pianos are great for the beginner or for someone who wants a good budget piano.
-They are beautifully designed and as you can hear in the video above, the sound quality of the piano tones are excellent on the Lagrima digital piano.
+Overall, Lagrima digital pianos are an excellent choice for the beginner or for someone who wants a good budget piano.
+They are beautifully designed and as you can hear in the unboxing video above, the built-in speakers produce quality sound and the piano tones are excellent on the Lagrima digital piano.

-I am impressed with the new models and how Lagrima listened to and addressed customer issues such as ease of assembly and a better set of assembly instructions.
 The Lagrima digital piano brand has all the features you’ll need to start your piano journey and beyond.
+I am impressed in 2021, with the new models and how Lagrima listened to and addressed customer issues such as ease of assembly and a better set of assembly instructions!
+The brand has really taken off since my last Lagrima digital piano review a couple of years ago.